brycasta/GameProject2024/README.md

 Created a checkpoint and respawn system to improve the player experience.

-Reviewed team pull requests and ensured smooth merges with no conflicts during Git pushes.
+Reviewed team group pull requests and ensured smooth merges with no conflicts during Git pushes.